Last Updated on April 11, 2022 by Grow with Bovees

 Scotts vs Pennington: Grass Seed Comparison

-To make your pick between the right grass seed for you, we looked into the best seed options from both companies.
+To help you pick the right grass seed for you, we looked into the best seed options from both companies.
 They both have well-performing seed blend products, so the right one depends on your level and needs.

 Scotts Grass Seed

-Most of these seed options are coated with fertilizer, mulch and other enhancers, but the Heritage line contains the uncoated seeds.
+Most of these seed options are coated with fertilizer, mulch and other soil enhancers, but the Heritage seed line contains the uncoated grass seed.

 The Turf Builder Tall Fescue is a widely popular mix among home gardeners that thrives in sunny areas and a warm climate.
 The EZ Seed is coated in growth enhancers and fertilizers that make it work well even if you’re not experienced.